SuhaniBharti/TaskManagement/README.md

 created a react app frontend.

-added components cards,inputData and sidebar.
+added components like cards,inputData and sidebar.

-made different pages for various purposes.
+made different pages for various purposes like all tasks,completedTasks,important task,login in signup,incompleted task,important tasks.

 created auth.js for authentication